 In a city

 There will be a big stage set up in the zocalo and a few bands.
 In big cities, or when especially popular bands are scheduled to play, people might get there in the afternoon before it gets too crowded.
-In Mexico City, for example, where the president gives the grito from the executive building on the zocalo, there are outdoor parties in other parts of town as well.
+In Mexico City, where the president gives the grito from the executive building on the zocalo, there are outdoor parties in other parts of the city as well.